 Consider the Room and Windows

 The first thing you'll want to take into account is the room you’re decorating for.
-You will most likely have different needs and concerns for different room.
+You will most likely have different needs and concerns for different rooms.
 Do you need more privacy?
 Our no-hole routing option eliminates route holes for traditional two-inch or the larger two-and-a-half inch real and faux wood blinds for increased privacy and light control.
 Do you have a sunroom?
 Solar shades eliminate heat and glare without obstructing your view, offering an ideal balance of comfort and design.
-If you have a room with old or drafty windows, consider investing in energy-efficient cellular shades that provide superior insulation in fashionable colours.
+If you have a room with old or drafty windows, consider investing in energy-efficient cellular shades that provide superior insulation in fashionable colors.
 In addition, cordless blinds and shades make lifting and lowering easy, while the elimination of dangling cords improves safety for homes with young children and pets

 The size of your windows will also determine what window treatments will work best.
 Are you redoing a living space with large windows or patio doors?
-You might want to invest in modern panel track shades or more traditional vertical blinds, many available in colours and fabrics to match roller shades for a cohesive look.
+You might want to invest in modern panel track shades or more traditional vertical blinds, many available in colors and fabrics to match roller shades for a cohesive look.
 If your windows have shallow frames and sills, consider sleek and slender metal blinds or one-inch real wood blinds.
 Are you looking to spruce up some French doors?
 Our durable shutters are not just for windows; they can be specially fitted for French doors without obstructing door handles.
 The perfect window treatment will all depend on how you use each space, so take some time to imagine yourself in the room.

 Determine Your Lighting Needs